-Training.
-I am committed to using scientifically sound, rewards-based, and force-free training methods.
+Christine is committed to using scientifically sound, rewards-based, and force-free training methods to modify unwanted behaviors and teach dogs what we want them to do.
 ‘Scientifically sound’ training methods are based on the science of animal learning theory and canine behavior – it’s how all animals best learn.
-These methods are lawful and scientific, tried and true, and they provide long-lasting results because they address the root cause of the animal’s behavior.
-‘Force-Free’ training methods encourage the dog to offer behaviors using Operant and Classical Conditioning.
-These methods are 100% humane, so you will feel good about using them with your family pet!
-Your dog will respond incredibly well, and he/she will love training.
-Finally, I only use ‘Rewards-based’ training methods (the giving and taking away of stuff the dog wants) to encourage the dog to repeat desirable behaviors, while extinguishing undesirable behaviors.
-Rewards can be food, attention from humans, a ball toss, walkies, a round of tug, a belly rub, or anything else that your dog finds rewarding.
-Behaviors that are reinforced will be repeated because dogs do what works.
+These methods are lawful and scientific, and provide lasting results.
+‘Force-Free’ training methods humanely motivate animals to behave the way we want them to, without the use of force, coercion, pain or fear.
+These methods are 100% humane and very effective, so we can feel good about using them with our family pets!
+Finally, Christine only uses ‘Rewards-based’ training methods (the giving and taking away of stuff the dog wants).
+Rewards can be food, toys, play, praise, or anything else the dog wants.
+When implemented correctly, these things are potent motivators for changing animal behavior.

 It’s all about Relationship.
 What kind of relationship would you like to have with your dog?
 If you consider your dog to be a beloved family member and you would like a relationship built on trust, mutual respect, communication and understanding, than scientifically sound, rewards-based and force-free training is for you!